 Self-confidence is a vital part of being a leader.
 If you aren’t 100% certain about your own ideas, how can you expect others to be?

 The easiest way to show your confidence is through passion.
 A leader should be passionate about their work and their strategy and encourage others to be passionate too.

 Those with heaps of charisma ooze confidence.
 With charisma, you either have it, or you don’t.

-To keep that confidence in check, leaders should be self aware of their own weakness and downfalls.
+To keep that confidence in check, leaders should be self-aware of their own weaknesses and downfalls.
 This shouldn’t be a cause for concern, as your weakness will likely be the strengths of someone in your team – you just have to have confidence in your team to pull through.

 Leaders have a high emotional intelligence

 One of the most important traits of an effective leader is emotional intelligence.
 Leaders with high emotional intelligence are able to manage their own emotions when things get tough, handle conflict, and know all the right ways to influence their team.

 Connecting with people emotionally is the key to successful people leadership.
 Ceridian found that 49% of employees list good relations with colleagues as a reason to stay with their current employer.